 - Begin at the bottom of the tree close to the trunk.
 Allowing some slack or leader cord in the first strand of lights, separate the cord near the first bulb so it forms a loop.
 Slip the loop over one of the branchlets or greens near the trunk, and wrap the cord a few times around the green to secure it.

-- Pull the string of lights taut to the tip of the branch, then work back toward the trunk, wrapping the cord over itself and the branch.
+- Pull the string of Christmas lights taut to the tip of the branch, then work back toward the trunk, wrapping the cord over itself and the branch.

 - Separate the cord again when you reach the trunk, and slip the cord over a branchlet to secure it.
 Carry the cord over to the next branch, wrap it around a green near the trunk, and pull it out to the tip.
 Wrap the cord over itself and the branch as before.

 - Continue wrapping branches in this manner until you come to the end of the string.
 Plug in the next set, and keep going until you reach the point where the tree comes apart.
 Work any extra lights back along the branch rather than crossing the section.
-When you wrap the top section of the tree, don't wrap the lights around as many branches so the tree will look evenly lit from top to bottom.
+When you wrap the top section of the Christmas tree, don't wrap the lights around as many branches so the tree will look evenly lit from top to bottom.

-For Moderate Lighting:
+2. For Moderate Lighting

-- Use 20 boxes of 50-light strands for a 6-foot tree and 30 boxes for an 8-foot tree.
+- Use six boxes of 100-light strands for a 6-foot Christmas tree and eight boxes for an 8-foot tree.

-For Showcase Lighting:
+3. For Showcase Lighting

-- Use 40 boxes of 50-light strands for a 6-foot tree and 80 boxes for an 8-foot tree.
+- Use 12 boxes of 100-light strands for a 6-foot tree and 16 boxes for an 8-foot tree ($119, The Home Depot).

 - Wrap the cord around every green as you work back along the branch.

 - To maximize safety, never plug more than two extension cords together.
-Instead, buy them in the lengths you need and make sure they can handle the wattage of the bulbs.
+Instead, buy them in the lengths you need, and make sure they can handle the wattage of the bulbs.

 - Plug in the lights before you remove them from the box so you can see if they work before you put them on the tree.

 - Consider using miniature clear (white) lights for your base lighting, then add strands of the new cool-burning large bulbs for color and variety.
-Or, add sets of novelty lights, such as flicker-flames, flashing lights, bubble lights, or other shapes.
+Alternatively, add sets of novelty lights, such as flicker-flames, flashing lights, bubble lights, or other shapes.